Kristina01111000/WordPressTheme/README.md

 	-> try to get 1.5 line spacing for bullet point lists -> the css overwrite is not working
 	-> set up the tags
+	-> add bigger margins to the front page